cybercongress/cybercongress/blog/2019-03-04-ultimate-commands-guide_v2.md

         --trace             print out full stack trace on errors
   ```

-  Alright, lets explore `account` subcommand:
+  Alright, lets explore the `account` subcommand:

   ```bash
   docker exec cyberd cyberdcli query account --help
   ```

-  Now we see all options available at this subcommands, namely, account address and flags:
+  Now we see all options available at this subcommand, namely, account address and flags:

   ```bash
   Usage: